tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 So we have web pages and a way to host them, what about managing the database behind the site?
 Yep, WebMatrix is there too.

 The Databases tab will show you any connections we have configured for the site, as well as any SQL Compact databases (SDF files) available to the site.
 In our WordPress example this means we have a configured connection to a MySQL (5?) database.
 For my first sample site I have a SQL Compact database with the ability to manage the tables from inside Web Matrix.
-I haven&#8217;t connected to SQL Server from inside yet, so I can&#8217;t say whether it offers just a view of the connection, like MySQL, or more extensive management of the tables and queries like SQL Compact or an MDF in Visual Studio.
+I haven't connected to SQL Server from inside yet, so I can't say whether it offers just a view of the connection, like MySQL, or more extensive management of the tables and queries like SQL Compact or an MDF in Visual Studio.

 <div style="border: 1px solid #AAAAAA; font-size: 80%; color: #666666; text-align: center; padding: 8px; margin: 8px;">
   <img src="http://tiernok.com/LTDBlog/webmatrix/database.png" alt="SQL Compact View" style="padding-bottom: 5px;" /><br /> SQL Compact DB